Bio Overview

 *

-Originally from Queens, New York, I am a member of Congregation Beth Jacob (where I am known as Batya Dale).
-I now live on unceded Ohlone land in Redwood City, CA with my beloved, George, our cats: Malka and Shlomo, our dogs: Latke and Sufi, and our four chickens: Hedwig, Yolanda, Beatrix, Harriet.
-It is a joy to put down roots in this part of the country, to have friends and extended family living nearby, and to contribute to our communities in the ways that we can.
-I am an active member of Congregation Beth Jacob and the Peninsula Multifaith Cohort.
+Originally from Queens, New York, I now live on unceded Ohlone land in Redwood City, CA with my beloved, George, our cats: Malka and Shlomo, our dogs: Latke and Sufi, and our chickens: Hedwig, Beatrix, Harriet.
+It is a joy to put down roots in this part of the country, to have friends and extended family living nearby (including my 93 year old mom and two out of four grandchildren) and to contribute to my circles of community.
+In 2000 we purchased a nearby piece of land on Kings Mountain, situated under redwood trees, overlooking Half Moon Bay, CA, which we have been lovingly renovating.
+The property, which we named The Treehouse, includes a ceremonial circle, an art studio, and multiple outdoor spaces for small retreats, workshops, and rituals.

 On occasion I may gift or sell my paintings.
 Let me know if you'd like to know more about that.

-I am affiliated with the UU of Palo Alto and am currently serving the UU of San Mateo (as of May 2022) as contracted Pastoral Care Minister.
-I served the Unitarian Universalist Fellowship of Redwood City as settled minister from 2014-2017.
 Prior to that I served various congregations in the Pacific Southwest District (including the UU Church of Santa Clarita Valley, the UU Fellowship of Kern County, the UU Fellowship of Laguna Beach, the UU Church of Verdugo Hills, the Sepuleda UU Society, Monte Vista UU Church, the UU Community Church of Santa Monica, First UU Church Los Angeles and others).
 While in the Pacific Southwest District I served as Unitarian Universalist Minister’s Association Vice President, Good Officer, and Retreat Planner.
 I was cofounder of the Pacific Southwest District Addictions and Recovery Ministry Team and active in the San Fernando Valley Cluster.

 *